Oosaki Hachimangu

 Detailed Information

-On the shrine grounds, there is a "Nagazoko" designated as an important cultural property by the national government, characterized by its simple construction of unpainted wood, also called a "Warihaiden."
-Additionally, the "Ishi Torii" (stone torii gate), believed to have been built during the Kanbun era (1660s), is designated as a tangible cultural property by Miyagi Prefecture.
-Furthermore, the shrine office, the former priest’s lodging, and the sacred horse stable are registered tangible cultural properties, and the stone steps within the precincts are designated as tangible cultural properties by Sendai City, making the entire shrine a treasure trove of history and culture.
+Within the grounds stands the “Nagatoko,” designated as an Important Cultural Property of Japan.
+It is a distinctive, simple unpainted wood structure also known as a “wari-haiden.”
+In addition, the “stone torii,” said to have been erected during the Kanbun era (the 1660s), is a tangible cultural property designated by Miyagi Prefecture.
+Furthermore, the shrine office, former chief priest’s residence, and stable for the sacred horse are registered tangible cultural properties of Japan, while the stone steps within the precincts are registered tangible cultural properties of Sendai City.
+The entire grounds are a treasure house of history and culture.

 Festivals and Events

-Osaki Hachimangu Shrine is a masterpiece of Momoyama architecture that conveys the grandeur of Date Masamune and symbolizes the history and culture of Sendai.
-Over four hundred years, it has deeply rooted itself in the faith and lives of the people, continuing to captivate many visitors today.
+Ōsaki Hachimangū is a masterpiece of Momoyama architecture that still conveys the grandeur of Date Masamune, and it stands as a symbol of Sendai’s history and culture.
+Over more than four centuries, it has remained deeply rooted in the faith and daily life of the people, continuing to captivate countless worshippers to this day.

 #Shrine/Temple